h-titouan/ELK-SISE/README.md

 * Get Docker Desktop and run it
 * Get the files from the "docker" folder and save them in the folder you will use.

-If you want to run it with Mac, you have to :

-* Get Docker Desktop and run it
-* Get the files from the "docker_mac" folder and save them in the folder you will use.

-The docker-compose for Mac does not include logstash, since ELK does not maintain Logstash for Mac since version 8.0

-You can still use logstash for Mac, but it is not presented in this repository

 ### Setup

 ```